Martin Schröder (chemist): Controversy

 In 2021, Schröder sent an email to Christopher Jackson in his capacity as a Vice President of the University of Manchester, linking to a right wing website GB News and disputing the presence of institutional racism at the University of Manchester.
 Jackson has subsequently left the institution, and Schröder has declined to apologise.

 Awards and honours

 In 1994 he was elected Fellow of the Royal Society of Edinburgh (FRSE) and Fellow of the Royal Society of Chemistry (FRSC), and in 2016 he was elected Member of Academia Europaea (MAE).
-He is currently a Member of Council of the Engineering and Physical Sciences Research Council (EPSRC).
-He has held a Leverhulme Trust Senior Research Fellowship, and has Honorary Degrees from Tallinn Technical University and from Nikolaev Institute of Inorganic Chemistry, Russian Academy of Sciences.
-In 2020, he was awarded the Nyholm Prize for Inorganic Chemistry by the Royal Society of Chemistry.
+He has been a recipient of a Royal Society of Edinburgh Support Research Fellowship (1991/92), a Leverhulme Trust Senior Research Fellowship (2005/6), and a Royal Society Wolfson Merit Award (2005-2010).
+He has been awarded Honorary Degrees from Tallinn Technical University and from Nikolaev Institute of Inorganic Chemistry, Russian Academy of Sciences.

+Martin Schröder has been awarded Royal Society of Chemistry awards and prizes including: